-Of course there are many people in the Baby Boomer age group (born between 1946 and 1964) who are well financially situated to retire, or have retired already and are in good shape financially.
+When Do Baby Boomers Retire?
+Of course, there are many people in the Baby Boomer age group (born between 1946 and 1964) who are well financially situated to retire, or have retired already and are in good shape financially.
 At the same time, there are many for which this is not the case.

 Let’s spend a few moments, and take a closer look at this and see what we come up with.
 Regardless of the state of affairs impacting the retirement of baby boomers, there are always viable solutions.

 The oldest baby boomers are in their seventies (70’s) while the youngest are around fifty-five (55) years of age.
-Companies are not only faced with the cost of so many people retiring, or getting ready to do so, but the other challenge, and even more important, is the loss of all that knowledge and skills which this generation possesses.
+Companies are not only faced with the cost of so many people retiring or getting ready to do so, but the other challenge, and even more important, is the loss of all the knowledge and skills which this generation possesses.

 Many will only retire when forced to do so, and there are a lot folks working not because they love their jobs, but because of financial circumstances.
 As I mentioned in a few previous posts concerning this subject, one being, How To Survive Retirement, and another, The Baby Boomer Retirement Crisis, there are many challenges, but at the same time solutions are also available.

 In fact, I would suggest you browse the entire category I have created on Baby Boomers, as there is a lot of info there that may be helpful to your particular situation.
 As I mentioned in some of these articles, fundamental changes in the retirement system here in the United States have contributed greatly to current financial challenges among many of the baby boomer generation, and the last two (2) recessions did not help at all.

 “During the Enron debacle, it was workers who took the pounding, not bankers.
 Not only did Enron employees lose their jobs, many lost their retirement savings.
 That’s because they were at the bottom of the investing food chain.”